neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 !listing /tutorials/gas_compact/solid.i
   block=Postprocessors

-Even though there are no time-dependent kernels in [eq:hc], we must use a [Transient](https://mooseframework.inl.gov/source/executioners/Transient.html) executioner because the solid physics is run as a sub-application to OpenMC, which we run multiple times by specifying a number of "pseudo" time steps ("pseudo" because neither the OpenMC or solid model have any notion of time as a state variable).
+Even though there are no time-dependent kernels in [eq:hc], we use a [Transient](https://mooseframework.inl.gov/source/executioners/Transient.html) such that each Picard iteration between OpenMC and MOOSE heat conduction is essentially one "pseduo" time step
+("pseudo" because neither the OpenMC or solid model have any notion of time derivatives).

 !listing /tutorials/gas_compact/solid.i
   start=Executioner